How to Make a Lung Model in 6 Easy Steps

 Tape the long part of the straws together.

-Step 3 Tape nose and mouth onto straws of the DIY lung model
+Step 3 Tape nose and mouth template onto straws of the DIY lung model

 Step 3.